Cantemo/Community/re3_scripts/README.md

 ## List of scripts

-* recreate_thumbnails.py
+* recreate_thumbnails.py: Rules Engine 3 script to recreate Thumbnails on a video/image item.

-    Rules Engine 3 script to recreate Thumbnails on a video/image item.
+* delete_item_keep_files.py: Rules Engine 3 script to delete an item but keep its files on storages.
+Supports arguments for more granular control.